lsmithpanw/pcs-where-is/README.md

 The `config.py` configuration file must exist in the curent working directory of the script.

+The script caches the responses from the endpoints for eight hours to improve performance.
+To clear that cache, specify `--no_cache`

 Use `-h` to review all command-line parameters.

 ### Example